 Your health and safety are our primary concern.
 We strive to have the cleanest and safest practices in place for you during this Covid-19 pandemic.
-We have combined guidelines from the Governor, our massage insurance for safe practice, and OSHA.
+We have combined guidelines from the Governor, our massage insurance guidelines for safe practice, and OSHA.

 We also ask that you review our Covid-19 policies: Click Here